dch/couchdb-launchpad/share/doc/src/intro/overview.rst

 Documents are indexed in `B-trees`_ by their name (DocID) and a Sequence ID.
 Each update to a database instance generates a new sequential number.
 Sequence IDs are used later for incrementally finding changes in a database.
-TheseBb-tree indexes are updated simultaneously when documents are saved or deleted.
+These B-tree indexes are updated simultaneously when documents are saved or deleted.
 The index updates always occur at the end of the file (append-only updates).

-Documents have the advantage of data being already conveniently packaged for storage rather than split out across numerous tables and rows in most databases systems.
+Documents have the advantage of data being already conveniently packaged for storage rather than split out across numerous tables and rows in most database systems.
 When documents are committed to disk, the document fields and metadata are packed into buffers, sequentially one document after another (helpful later for efficient building of views).